nsadras/raga-classifier/README.md

 | Janya number | -0.387 | **-0.329** |

 Negative silhouette scores indicate that raga clusters overlap heavily in the UMAP embedding space at this layer — neither model produces clearly separable raga clusters at layer 12.
 CultureMERT shows a marginal edge.
 Further analysis across layers (e.g. `cache_all_layers` task) may reveal better-separating representations.

-## Motivation

-Ragas are the fundamental melodic frameworks of Indian classical music.
-Automatically identifying them from audio is a hard problem: ragas share many notes and ornaments, and recordings vary enormously in duration and style.
-Large self-supervised audio models pre-trained on diverse music offer strong priors that may generalize to this domain without requiring large labeled datasets.

-This project asks: **do MERT and CultureMERT representations form raga-separable clusters in embedding space?** UMAP plots and clustering metrics let us quickly compare models and layers.

 ## Processing Pipeline